IntrepidPursuits/sherpa/ios/ios_project_setup.md

 1. Add, commit and push Pod files

+## Add SwiftLint

+1. Add Intrepid's [`.swiftlint.yml` file](https://github.com/IntrepidPursuits/swift-style-guide/blob/master/.swiftlint.yml) to the project directory

+1. To see warnings and errors in Xcode, add a new "Run Script Phase" to the project containing the script below:
+    ```
+    if which swiftlint >/dev/null; then
+      swiftlint
+    else
+      echo "warning: SwiftLint not installed, download from https://github.com/realm/SwiftLint"
+    fi
+    ```
 ## Jenkins

 1. In Xcode, click on the project target icon next to the play button, then click "Manage Schemes...".
 Click the checkbox to set your project scheme to `Shared`.
 This is required for Jenkins